Human–animal hybrid

-The terms human–animal hybrid and animal–human hybrid refer to an entity that incorporates elements from both humans and non-human animals.
-Technically, in a human–animal hybrid, each cell has both human and non-human genetic material, whereas an individual where some cells are human and some are derived from a different organism is called a human-animal chimera.
+A human–animal hybrid (or animal–human hybrid) is a hypothetical organism that incorporates elements from both humans and non-human animals.
+In a technical sense, a human–animal hybrid would be defined as an organism in which each cell contains both human and non-human genetic material.
+This contrasts with a non-human chimera in which some cells are human and the other are derived from a non-human organism (a human chimera, by contrast, consists entirely of human cells from different zygotes.)

 Examples of human–animal hybrids mainly include humanized mice that have been genetically modified by xenotransplantation of human genes.
-Humanized mice are commonly used as small animal models in biological and medical research for human therapeutics.
+Humanized mice are commonly used as small animal models in biological and medical research for developing human therapeutics.

-Human-animal hybrids are the subject of legal, moral, and technological debate in the context of recent advances in genetic engineering.
+Human–animal hybrids are the subject of legal, moral and technological debate, particularly in light of recent advances in genetic engineering.

-Human–animal hybrids exist throughout social cultures for a long time (particularly in terms of mythology), being part of storytelling across multiple continents and particularly have been incorporated into comic books, films, video games, and related such mass media in recent decades.
+Human–animal hybrids have appeared in mythology and storytelling across multiple cultures and continents, and in recent decades in comic books, films, video games and other media.

 Terminology

 Defined by the magazine H+ as "genetic alterations that are blendings [sic] of animal and human forms", such hybrids may be referred by other names occasionally such as "para-humans".
-They may additionally may be called "humanized animals".
+They may additionally be called "humanized animals".
 Technically speaking, they are also related to "cybrids" (cytoplasmic hybrids), with "cybrid" cells featuring foreign human nuclei inside of them being a topic of interest.
 Possibly, a real-world human-animal hybrid may be an entity formed from either a human egg fertilized by a nonhuman sperm or a nonhuman egg fertilized by a human sperm.

-Throughout past human evolution, there has been interbreeding between archaic and modern humans.
-For example, Neanderthal genes accounts for 1–4% of modern human genomes for people outside Sub-Saharan Africa.
-However, as archaic humans may not be classified as animals, such interbreeding is generally not classified as human–animal hybridization.

 Examples

-Artificially created human-animal hybrids include humanized mice that have been xenotransplanted with human gene products, so as to be utilized for gaining relevant insights in the in vivo context for understanding of human-specific physiology and pathologies.
+Artificially created human-animal hybrids include humanized mice that have been xenotransplanted with human gene products, so as to be utilized for gaining relevant insights in the in vivo context for understanding of human-specific physiology and pathology.
 Humanized mice are commonly used as small animal models in biological and medical research for human therapeutics including infectious diseases and cancer.
 For example, genetically modified mice may be born with human leukocyte antigen genes in order to provide a more realistic environment when introducing human white blood cells into them in order to study immune system responses.